 If you’re a college music major reading this, you may have already looked at the top schools of your choice and taken a deep dive into their music programs.
 At second glance, you might have noticed that not every school offers the same music programs.

 In this article you’ll discover career possibilities, hear from students currently in music programs and get inspired to pursue your academic goals.
 You’ll also see career end goals for each music major.

-College music majors are encouraged to register for GenNext at The NAMM Show, January 16-19.
+College music majors are encouraged to register for GenNext at The NAMM Show, April 13-15.
 This four-day, action-packed event attracts over 115,000 music, sound and entertainment technology professionals from around the world, featuring over 7,000 brands, 400 education sessions and more than 150 networking events!
-Badges are just $35 until Jan 6!

 Topics of study for music technology students include recording technology, music theory and history, computer composition, music business and law.